sreejaPaul/searchmusic/README.md

 * Shows Track name.
 * Shows Collection name where the track belongs.
 * Shows the release date.
-* A link to the artist's account
+* A link to the artist's account.
-*  A link to the collection
+*  A link to the collection.
-* A link to download the track preview
+* A link to download the track preview.
-* A link to the track
+* A link to the track.

 # Watch Live
 Live Demo - [Click Here!](https://searchartist.herokuapp.com/)